divergentmedia/divergentDocumentation/EditReady/EditReady.md

 ![License Entry](images/regdialog2.png)

+## Upgrading from EditReady 1.0 ##

+If you're updating to EditReady 2.0 from an older copy, you'll need a new key.
+Head to [our store](http://store.divergentmedia.com) to learn about upgrading, or [contact us](mailto:support@divergentmedia.com) for more information.

 ## Updating ##
 EditReady automatically checks for updates during startup.
 If you'd like to force it to check for an update, select "Check for Updates" from the EditReady menu.